 I am ethically bound to engage in treatment that is beneficial to you.
 I have often found that a bi-monthly structure prevents accurate self-monitoring, and often prevents me from understanding what is most helpful for clients at the onset of therapy.
-For individual therapy, I may require that we meet weekly for 6-8 weeks, after which we can discuss the benefits or concerns of a bi-monthly format.
-For couples therapy, I require 10-12 weekly sessions at the onset of therapy.
-For evidence based trauma-focused therapy, weekly sessions are required for the duration of the 12 week evidence-based modality.
+For individual therapy, I will require that we meet weekly for 6-8 weeks, after which we can discuss the benefits or concerns of a bi-monthly format.
+For couples therapy, I require 8-12 weekly sessions at the onset of therapy.
+For evidence based trauma-focused therapy, weekly sessions are required for the duration of the 12 week evidence-based modalities.

 Do you treat children?

 I treat Adolescents (13+) in individual, group, and family/relational contexts.
 I do not treat children younger than 13.